open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 example used by the `vault` implementation.
 It uses dedicated attributes to allow the user to configure intended consumer id properties.

-now we can just add the repository for this specification to the credential context by getting the repository object for our specification.
+Now, we can just add the repository for this specification to the credential context by getting the repository object for our specification.